esketit-git/aSSL/README.md

 All subsequent client-server exchanges via aSSL are encrypted and decrypted using AES algorithm. aSSL allows multiple secure connections to be established with one or more servers.

 The data gets encryped and then encoded and then sent, upon receiving it gets decoded and then decrypted.
+The encoding after encryption is strings to longs with a 'x' delimiter, upon reception exploded using 'x' and longs to strings. assl_.php has all the functions inc. these functions which are at the bottom of the file.

 **aSSL reference**